spinnaker/spinnaker.github.io/setup/canary/index.md

   --stackdriver-enabled true
 ```

-In the commands above, `$PROJECT_ID` refers to your GCP project id, `$JSON_PATH` refers to your service account json file,
+In the commands above...

+`$PROJECT_ID` is your GCP project ID

+`$JSON_PATH` points to your service account JSON file&mdash;don't include quotes

-and `$MY_SPINNAKER_BUCKET` should refer to a bucket your credentials allow you access to.
-These can be the same values you used
+`$MY_SPINNAKER_BUCKET` points to a GCS bucket that accepts your credentials.

+These can be the same values you used when configuring your other Spinnaker
-when configuring your other Spinnaker services (like Clouddriver).
+services (like Clouddriver).

-Note that before you run any canary-specific Halyard command you must ensure that you are on version 0.46.0 or later of
-Halyard.
+> __Note__ All canary-specific Halyard commands require Halyard version 0.46.0
+> or later.
+>
+> `sudo update-halyard`
+>
+> or
+>

-You can update Halyard via: `sudo update-halyard` or `sudo apt-get update && sudo apt-get install halyard`
+> `sudo apt-get update && sudo apt-get install halyard`

-Next, configure Halyard to use the custom bom we've prepared for the release of Kayenta:
+Next, configure Halyard to use the custom BOM we've prepared for the release of
+Kayenta:

 `hal config version edit --version canary-preview`